 ~Tango, Salsa, Salsa Rueda, Bachata, Merengue, Cumbia,Cha Cha, Folkloric and Social Ballroom

 Robert McKenney was born into a dancing environment.
 He grew up around the idea that people danced together in an embrace to music of many different origins.
 He decided at 16 that he wished to participate in dancing largely due to the interesting people and cultures that he encountered through the art and practice of dance.
 He began his studies with his mother at age 16 and in a short time was assisting in classes.
-Robert has studied worked with expert teachers in the U.S. as well as several master teachers in Argentina who have shaped and influenced Argentine tango and Latin dance.
+Robert has since studied, performed, and competed around the world with master teachers and judges in Ballroom and Argentine Tango!